dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

         optimizer.step()
 ```

-We are now done with the setup.
-Next we optimize the model and
+We are now done with the setup, so lets optimize the model and
 visualize the result.
-In the case of unconstrained $$\theta$$
-we know that the solution is the Euclidean average of the data, which
-will not be on the circle.

 ```python
 # Initialize the model